nnseva/django-access/README.md

 admin.site.register(models.Group,AccessGroupAdmin)
 ```

-## Using the *Django-Access* package with third-party applications
+## Using the *Django-Access* package for your purposes

-You are free to check access to models and instances as the *Django-Access* application does it.
+You are free to check access to models and instances exactly the same as the *Django-Access* application does it.

 Use lightweight *AccessManager* object instances to control access to the particular model and proper call to the plugin registry.